Moving house can be stressful for your pet, as well as you.

-When you move, everything your four-legged friend has known and become familiar with changes.
+When you move, everything your pet has known and become familiar with changes.
 The smells, the sights, the sounds.
 Their territory, their hunting ground, their patch.

 So how do you help them cope?
 Let’s start with the move itself…